-- 1.1 The Local Development Scheme (LDS) is a project plan to inform the community and other partners what strategic planning documents are being prepared over the next three years.
-It identifies key milestones in their preparation, including the stages where documents will be made available for consultation. - 1.2 The Planning and Compulsory Purchase Act 2004 (as amended by the Planning Act 2008 and Localism Act 2011) requires a Local Planning Authority (LPA) to prepare and maintain an LDS setting out the Development Plan Documents (DPD) to be produced, the subject matter, and geographical area. - 1.3 The LDS is a public document and provides a starting point for the local community and others to find out about the Council's programme for the preparation of documents that will form the South Kesteven Local Plan or be supplementary to it. - 1.4 The LDS is required to be kept up to date and was last reviewed in May 2023. - 1.5 This LDS covers the period 2024 -2027 setting out an updated timetable for the review of the Local Plan and contains: - Background information to provide context for the LDS - Details of which documents the Council will produce or review over the period 2024-2027, and how they relate to each other - A profile and timetable to produce each strategic document. - 1.6 It is our intention to keep the timetable set out in the LDS, however there may be occasions when there will be a need to make future revisions to the timetable and documents.
-We will consider the need for revisions to the LDS on an annual basis and publish up to date information on the Local Plan via our website.
+- 1.1 The Local Development Scheme (LDS) is a project plan to inform the community and other partners what strategic planning documents (i.e. Local Plan) are being prepared.
+It identifies key milestones in their preparation, including the stages where documents will be made available for consultation. - 1.2 The Planning and Compulsory Purchase Act 2004 (as amended by the Planning Act 2008 and Localism Act 2011) requires a Local Planning Authority (LPA) to prepare and maintain an LDS setting out the Development Plan Documents (DPD) to be produced, the subject matter, and geographical area. - 1.3 The LDS is a public document and provides a starting point for the local community and others to find out about the Council's programme for the preparation of documents that will form the South Kesteven Local Plan or be supplementary to it. - 1.4 The LDS is required to be kept up to date and was last reviewed in February 2025. - 1.5 This LDS covers the period 2026-2029 setting out an updated timetable for the review of the Local Plan and contains: - Background information to provide context for the LDS - Details of which documents the Council will produce or review over the period 2026-2029, and how they relate to each other - A profile and timetable to produce each strategic document. - 1.6 It is our intention to keep the timetable set out in the LDS, however there may be occasions when there will be a need to make future revisions to the timetable and documents.
+We will consider the need for revisions to the LDS as appropriate and publish up to date information on the Local Plan via our website.